What are the benefits of wind tunnel testing?

 Our testing is all carried out at the Silverstone Sports Engineering Hub, however the process begins before you arrive there and doesn’t finish till well afterwards.

-To start with, we have an initial consultation with you to determine what it is we want to test and how we will go about doing that.
+To start with, there will be an initial consultation with you to determine what it is we want to test and how to go about doing that.
 Let’s say Joe Bloggs is wanting to improve their time trial times for 10 and 25miles.
 Their speed for these ranges from 40-45kph and they want to get to a speed of 50kph for them.
 All their course are flat out and back.
-So straight away we know that the wind speed we want to test at is probably between 35-55kph to allow for headwinds and tailwinds on course altering air speed.
-Ona sporting course we may test lower and higher for speed on hills and downhills.
-We will also do several biomechanical and morphological assessments to determine if there will be any positions on the bike that will not be sustainable even with appropriate S&C work.
+So straight away that shows that the wind speed you want to test at is probably between 35-55kph to allow for headwinds and tailwinds on course altering air speed.
+On a sporting course you may test lower and higher for speed on hills and downhills.
+You will also do several biomechanical and morphological assessments to determine if there will be any positions on the bike that will not be sustainable even with appropriate S&C work.

-Next we will look at your position on the bike.
-Doing this allows us to assess any obvious changes that could be made and tested in the tunnel.
-Ideally these images will be from in a race so we can see if your position changes under duress or with fatigue.
+Next you have your position on the bike considered via images of you riding in position.
+Doing this allows assessment any obvious changes that could be made and tested in the tunnel.
+Ideally these images will be from in a race so it can be determined if your position changes under duress or with fatigue.
 It’s all well and good finding the ideal position but it needs to be sustainable.
-We will also discuss with you if there are any equipment items you wish to test out, say helmets or skin suits.
+It’s then a case of determining if there are any equipment items you wish to test out, say helmets or skin suits.
 Fortunately the SSE Hub does have access to many different helmets so you can test which will work best for you.

-After the testing has been completed, we will then sit down and have a full debrief.
-We will talk you through what positional changes result in the lowest drag, while also being mindful of your biomechanical limitations.
+After the testing has been completed, there is then a sit down to have a full debrief.
+You will go through what what positional changes result in the lowest drag, while also being mindful of your biomechanical limitations.
 Any equipment tests done will also show us what the fastest pieces are on you.
 Even once you have gone home, the testing doesn’t stop.
 For those that are coached by us, we will implement specific sessions on and off the bike to ensure that power output and comfort in the new position are optimised.
-For those not coached by us, we will still give you recommendations of what to include as part of your training to optimise power and comfort.
+For those not coached by us, Venturi Dynamics will still give you recommendations of what to include as part of your training to optimise power and comfort.

 The bottom line